Immensitas-Archived/BrowserNotification/README.md

 ## <a id="integration-steps"></a>Integration Steps

-1) Go through the integration document(Vizury_Engage_Browser-Notifications_Tech-Integration.docx) which describes all aspects of integration.
+1) Go through the integration document(Vizury_Engage_Browser-Notifications_Integration.docx) which describes all aspects of integration.

 2) From your account manager get the values for the macros :